mbolaric/vscode-tasks-panel/README.md

 # task-panel

-An extension that provides list of gulp and grunt tasks found in your workspaces and allow them to be executed.
+An extension that provides list of gulp, grunt and npm tasks found in your workspaces and allow them to be executed.

 ![usage](images/example.gif)